binfalse/GEMtractor/docs/application-note/README.md

 The GEMtractor is free software and easy to deploy to third party infrastructures, including an increased privacy and speed.

 ## Technical Notes
+* Focus on datensparsamkeit und Datenschutz, documentation
 * no registration
 * in all modern browsers
 * easy to install
 * directed enzyme interactions
+* libsbml
+* python
+* django
+* jquery
+* w3css
+* docker + nginx
+* enalyzer module can basically be extracted and used individually
+* api
+* preserves annotations if possible
+* limitations? model size etc
+  * some models do not work, because of incorrect gene associations, biomodels is informed of those we spotted
+  * not all GEMs have gene associations... (especially not in biomodels)
+* mention caches
+* cite BiGG Biomodels cytoscape.js
+* Compatibility

 ![workflow](fig.svg)